← Back to work

 While working on the Bronze rebrand, I kept noticing the same problem: designers across different teams were building VIP components differently.
 Different badge styles, conflicting states, outdated versions being used in production.

-The component library included VIP badges, product card labels, banners for all tiers.
-It was adopted by three cross-functional teams.
-Ended up reducing cross-team friction and became the reference doc for VIP design standards across the platform.
+The library included badges, banners, reward labels, and guidance across all tiers.
+It was adopted by three cross-functional teams and became the reference point for VIP design standards moving forward.

 New Master Component Library for Loyalty Team